-Stick around.
-By the end of today’s episode, maybe you’ll have taken a small step towards some huge changes in your life.
+By the end of today’s episode, maybe you’ll have taken a small step toward some huge changes in your life.
 Letting go is all about what we are attached to, and why we are attached to it.
 It is the value we place on things both outside of us, and inside.

 What is something you can let go of today?
 Keep that in mind as we go forward into today’s episode.

 I’ve already shared the story of my ‘letting go moment’ on previous episodes, but I feel it’s important enough to repeat it here because of the major shift I went through.
 It changed my life profoundly.